Skip to main content

 • Submission of official transcripts from all postsecondary schools attended

-• An RN license in PA is required for admission.
+• Active licensure to practice nursing in the State of Pennsylvania.
 Additional RN license in NJ is required before students enter the clinical year.

 • Completion of a statistics course at an undergraduate or graduate level with a grade of C or better